City wants to see more people riding e-scooters in Albuquerque

 “It could be anything from as bad as somebody actually steals a scooter and they’re out there looking for it, to some sort of mechanical problem,” Williams says.

-The city says police repots have been filed with APD for the 25 missing scooters.
+The city says police reports have been filed with APD for the 25 missing scooters.
 Zagster is also investigating and working to find them.

 Earlier this month, the city approved new drop zones for the scooters in Uptown and areas along West Central at Old Coors and Atrisco.